DGomes-17/DGomes-17/README.md

 - 🎓 Degree in Software Engineering
 - 🤖 Interested in Artificial Intelligence and intelligent systems
 - 🔐 Interested in Cybersecurity, networks and secure systems
-- 🌐 Academic background in distributed systems and computer networks
 - 🛠️ Focused on practical, structured and reliable software solutions

 </td>